We encounter God in an intimate relationship through daily prayer, the sacraments and the Scriptures.

 Psalm 34:4 (RSVCE)

-At the end of high school, I was renewed in my Catholic faith and, going into college, I really sought out a personal relationship with Jesus.
+At the end of high school, I had an experience in prayer that renewed my Catholic faith and, going into college, I really sought out a personal relationship with Jesus.
 From going to daily Mass to starting a rosary group with my friends, I dove into prayer and the sacraments.
-At the same time, I was figuring out who I was and wrestling with some things in my past and places where I felt the Lord had abandoned me in my life.
 Early in college, I was invited by a missionary to join my first FOCUS Bible study and that led to FOCUS being a strong undercurrent throughout my whole college journey.
-Soon, I was asked into Discipleship and began leading my own Bible studies with friends.
+Soon, I was asked into Discipleship and began leading my own Bible studies.

 If you have any questions or need help setting up your gift, please contact us at [email protected].